MontyMango/MontyMango/README.md

-# 👋 Yo, I’m MontyMango
+# 👋 Hi, I’m MontyMango

 - 👀 I’m interested in Python 3, and learning more programming language.